 All of our students follow an engaging curriculum which consists of a range of topics from all science specialisms physics, chemistry and biology.
 The curriculum stimulates and creates students that can work as a group and independently.
 They are involved in experiments, research projects and have opportunity for ICT.

 Key stage 4

-At the academy the students in year 11 are completing the qualifications Edexcel GCSE Core science and GCSE Additional science.
-There is also an opportunity for students to complete Triple science.
+From Year 9 students follow Edexcel GCSE Combined Science levels 9-1.
+There is also an opportunity for some students to complete Triple science.
 These different pathways allow students to access a curriculum which enables them to further develop science skills and gain a qualification.
-Year 10 students are completing the combined science Edexcel GCSE which will be examined when they are in their final year of study.